Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 * Get On-Behalf-Of token and membership info from Azure AD Graph API
 * Evaluate the permission based on membership info to grant or deny access

+### Group membership
+The way to obtain group relationship.
+* **direct**: the default value, get groups that the user is a direct member of.
+For details, see [list memberOf][graph-api-list-member-of] api.
+* **transitive**: Get groups that the user is a member of, and will also return all groups the user is a nested member of.
+For details, see [list transitive memberOf][graph-api-list-transitive-member-of] api.

 ### Authenticate in frontend
 Sends bearer authorization code to backend, in backend a Spring Security filter `AADAuthenticationFilter` validates the Jwt token from Azure AD and save authentication.
 The Jwt token is also used to acquire a On-Behalf-Of token for Azure AD Graph API so that authenticated user's membership information is available for authorization of access of API resources.
 Below is a diagram that shows the layers and typical flow for Single Page Application with Spring Boot web API backend that uses the filter for Authentication and Authorization.